uwlib-preservation/uw-pres/vendor-workflows.md

 ### Guiding Principles for Preservation Master Files
 * All preservation masters should be accurate and true representations of their source materials, and should be complete digital proxies to the extent that is feasible.
 They must maintain all essential original characteristics, such as (but not limited to) audio track orientation, aspect ratio, frame rate etc.
-* Any manipulation, such as audio peak normalization or color correction should be applied in the creation of a reproduction master file (or mezzanine) and not applied to the actual master file.
+* Any manipulation, such as audio peak normalization or color correction should be applied in the creation of a reproduction master file (or mezzanine) and not applied to the preservation master file.

 ### Guiding Principles for Mezzanine/Access Files
 All access files should strive to be the truest representation of the intended presentation of the materials as experienced on its original playback equipment.
 For example: